 - Attend Open House This is a great way to begin a relationship with your child's teachers.
-It gives you the opportunity to meet the teacher(s) during positive circumstances, understand the procedures of the classes and school, and learn about the expectation teachers have set for the students. - Collect Phone Numbers Create a phone list of all important contacts in the school front office, grade level office, attendance contact, teachers, and other support personnel. - Collect email addresses Teachers sometimes have difficulty returning phone calls because of their schedule and yours.
-Email can be a great way to keep in contact with your child's teachers for academic progress and behavior updates. - Attend conferences We encourage you to make an appointment for a conference to speak with your child's teachers.
-Please do not drop by the school and expect to have a conference without notifying the school first. - Join your child's school's parent organization to participate in decision making. - Volunteer at your child's school to support successful activities/events.
+It gives you the opportunity to meet the teacher(s) during positive circumstances, understand the procedures of the classes and school, and learn about the expectation teachers have set for students. - Assemble Staff Phone Numbers Create a phone list of all important contacts in the school front office, grade level office, attendance contact, teachers, and other support personnel. - Assemble Staff email addresses Teachers sometimes have difficulty returning phone calls because of their schedules.
+Email can be a great way to keep in contact with your child's teachers for academic progress and behavior updates. - Attend school and district conferences We encourage you to make an appointment for a conference to speak with your child's teachers. - Join your parent organization to participate in decision making. - Volunteer at your child's school to support successful activities/events.